Royal Tombs of the Joseon Dynasty: Hongyureung (홍유릉)

 The styles of the two main tombs reflect the political changes experienced by Korea during the waning days of the Joseon dynasty.
-With the declaration of the Korean Empire, the style of the tombs of the last two rulers, Emperor Gojong and Emperor Sunjong were designed to reflect their new status.
+With the declaration of the Korean Empire, the style of the tombs of the last two rulers, Emperor Gojong and Emperor Sunjong were designed to reflect their imperial, rather than royal status.
 Hongneung holds the remains of Emperor Gojong and Empress Myeongseong.
-Yuneung holds the remains of Emperor Sunjong and his two wives, Empress Sunmyeong and Empress Sunjeong.
+Yureung holds the remains of Emperor Sunjong and his two wives, Empress Sunmyeong and Empress Sunjeong.
 Other notable tombs include Yeongwon (영원), the tomb of Yi Un, Crown Prince Euimin and Yi Bang-ja, Crown Princess Euimin.
 They are located in the city of Namyangju, just to the east of Seoul.

 Jangneung (Gimpo) (김포 장릉)

 There are three locations with Joseon tombs named Jangneung.
 This particular double tomb is found in Gimpo, Gyeonggi Province, near the border with Incheon.
 It holds the remains of Prince Jeongwon (who was posthumously honored as King Wonjong) and Queen Inheon, the parents of King Injo.